physiozoo/physiozoo.github.io/docs/sections/tutorials/configfiles.rst

 **Defining an HRV configuration file**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the `HRV module <../tutorials/hrvanalysis.rst>`_:

-Under the “Main” tab you can change the Mammal type to one of the following options: Human, Dog, Rabbit, Mouse and Custom.
+In the `HRV module <../tutorials/hrvanalysis.rst>`_: under the “Main” tab you can change the Mammal type to one of the following options: Human, Dog, Rabbit, Mouse and Custom.
 In built in the software are configuration files for human, dog, rabbit and mouse electrocardiographic data.
 By choosing thee “Custom” option under `Mammal' you can define an HRV configuration file of your own.
 Follow the following steps:

       1. By choosing Mammal->Custom this will prompt you with a selection window.
 Select the configuration file of the closest mammal to the one you want to use.
 This will set the default HRV configuration parameters.